top of page

 Services are provided for both adult and youth in a trauma-informed model.

 Depending on the intensity of therapy that is discussed after the assessment, a client may be attending up to 4 group sessions a week and/or up to 1 individual session a week.
+We are not offering groups at this time.
 Counseling will be offered in-person, phone and video depending on availability and client preference.

 Home: About Integrated Treatment for Co-Occurring Disorders